umyunsang/MLSummerBootcamp/README.md

   *Note directory:* [scikit-learn Notes](./Notes/Sklearn)

 - **🔗 [LangChain/](./rag_practice)**
   *Practical Code:* This directory focuses on overcoming the limitations of current LLMs by developing an enhanced version of ChatGPT using In-Context Learning.
-The scripts leverage LangChain to implement the RAG (Reinforcement Augmented Generation) method, enabling LLMs to learn from PDF files and produce outputs based on that learning
+The scripts leverage LangChain to implement the RAG (Reinforcement Augmented Generation) method, enabling LLMs to learn from PDF files and produce outputs based on that learning.

   *Note directory:* [RAG Practice Notes](./Notes/LangChain)